paulklemm/regression-heatmap-paper/Cover Letter.md

 User Interaction
 ----------------

 * [Reviewer 1],[Reviewer 3] As suggested, we implemented a slider to adjust the transfer function of the selected metric.
-It is applied both on the 2D heatmap as well as the 3D cube.
+It is applied both on the 2D heatmap as well as the 3D heat map.
 It can therefore be also used to filter for specific values, such as regression models with very high R².
   * The figures are updated to cover the new UI elements.
-  * *5.2 Regression Cube Visualization* contains *Selecting and Scaling the Descriptive Regression Metric*, explaining the functionality of the slider
+  * **5.2 3D Regression Heat Map Visualization** contains **Selecting and Scaling the Descriptive Regression Metric**, explaining the functionality of the slider

 Support Design Decisions with Expert Feedback
 ---------------------------------------------

 One main complaint was the lack of supporting design decisions using expert feedback ([Reviewer 4 - Primary],[Reviewer 2]).
-We revised Section *4 Regression Cube Analysis of Population Study Data* and Section *5 System Design* as well as the contributions with this feedback in mind.
+We revised Section **3D Regression Heat Map Analysis of Population Study Data** and Section **5 System Design** as well as the contributions with this feedback in mind.
 We focused on telling the story on how different elements of the project were derived from joint analysis sessions and which purpose they serve.

 Details on the changes are as follows:

   * [Reviewer 2] Following Munzners "A Nested Model for Visualization Design and Validation" as suggested, we revised the contributions in the **Introduction**
-  * *4 Regression Cube Analysis of Population Study Data*
+  * **3D Regression Heat Map Analysis of Population Study Data**
-    * Added new subsection *Iterative Design Based on Expert Feedback* to explain how expert feedback was incorporated in the design
+    * Added new subsection **Iterative Design Based on Expert Feedback** to explain how expert feedback was incorporated in the design
-    * Subsection *Abstracting Regression Results*: Explained how expert feedback is included in selecting the respective regression metrics
+    * Subsection **Abstracting Regression Results**: Explained how expert feedback is included in selecting the respective regression metrics
-    * Paragraph *Hypothesis-Free and Hypothesis-Based Analysis*: Motivated the different approaches with examples from the epidemiological application domain
+    * Paragraph **Hypothesis-Free and Hypothesis-Based Analysis**: Motivated the different approaches with examples from the epidemiological application domain
     * [Reviewer 2] Justified selection of colour and object size parameters for the visualization with expert feedback
-  * *5 System Design*
+  * **5 System Design**
     * Section starts with a motivation on suitability of web-based techniques for the epidemiological application domain
-    * Added expert input in Subsection *System Paradigm and Components*
+    * Added expert input in Subsection **System Paradigm and Components**
     * Created new paragraph Selecting and Scaling the Descriptive Regression Metric
-    * Paragraph *3D Prism as Data Mini-Map* goes into details on early prototypes of the 3D prism and why these designs were discarded
+    * Paragraph **3D Prism as Data Mini-Map** goes into details on early prototypes of the 3D prism and why these designs were discarded
     * [Reviewer 2] Justified selection of interaction techniques
-    * [Reviewer 3] The paragraph **Cube Slice Selection** of Section **5.2 Regression Cube Visualization** was revised to be more precise.
+    * [Reviewer 3] The paragraph **2D Heat Map Slice Visualization** of Section **5.2 3D Regression Heat Map Visualization** was revised to be more precise.
 The area below the prism is in fact be used to identify the correct position of the current slice.
     * Shortened **Implementation** Section to save space

 Additional Changes
 ------------------

   * As already mentioned in cover letter Section [New Title], we refer to our visualization as heat map instead of mosaic plot.
 Mosaic plots are derivatives of heat maps, but also encode information using the *size* of each data point (see `Friendly, Michael (March 1994).
 "Mosaic Displays for Multi-Way Contingency Tables".
 Journal of the American Statistical Association 89 (425): 190–200.`).
   * [Reviewer 1] It was criticised, that it is not clear how the found models are investigated further.
-Therefore, we clarified this in the introduction of Section *4 Regression Cube Analysis of Population Study Data* as well as in the introduction of Section *5 System Design*
+Therefore, we clarified this in the introduction of Section **3D Regression Heat Map Analysis of Population Study Data** as well as in the introduction of Section **5 System Design**
   * [Reviewer 1] Elaborate more on the limitation of having only three dynamic variables.
-We discussed this limitation in Section *8 Summary and Outlook* by suggesting 3D projections of hypercubes spanned by more than 3 dynamic regression variables.
+We discussed this limitation in Section **8 Summary and Outlook** by suggesting 3D projections of a high-dimensional space spanned by more than 3 dynamic regression variables.
-  * [Reviewer 2] Security issues are now indicated at the beginning of Section **4 Regression Cube Analysis of Population Study Data** as well as Section **5 System Design** and discussed in Subsection **5.1 System Paradigm and Components**
+  * [Reviewer 2] Security issues are now indicated at the beginning of Section **3D Regression Heat Map Analysis of Population Study Data** as well as Section **5 System Design** and discussed in Subsection **5.1 System Paradigm and Components**
   * [Reviewer 2] We revised a large number of long sentenced to either split them up or to simplify them.
   * [Reviewer 2] Citations are now treated as gramatically invisible
   * [Reviewer 3] Discussed limitations of CFS algorithm in Section **4.3 Target-Variable-Dependent Dimension Reduction** and how we tackle them in Section **4.4 Abstracting Regression Results**.